Human heart found in transportation department salt pile in Tennessee

 “At first they thought it was a rock,” he said.
 “The process of what salt does to that, it dries it out.”

-“It’s speculated that it could have been there for just a few weeks,” Sheriff Davis further explained because of the dehydration process of the salt an exact time frame could be difficult to determine.
+“It’s speculated that it could have been there for just a few weeks,” Sheriff Davis further explained, adding that an exact time frame could be difficult to determine because of the dehydration process.

+“I do want to reiterate that it was an adult male,” he said.

 “TDOT’s on board working with us to try and find any kind of information about where the salt came from and when it came in,” he added.